- Study at Deakin

-Research doctoral degrees may be undertaken in all five Schools of the Faculty: School of Accounting, Economics and Finance, The School of Information and Business Analytics, School of Law, School of Management and Marketing and Deakin Graduate School of Business.
-They are available full time or part time, and on campus or off campus (if appropriate).
+Research master degrees may be undertaken in all five Schools of the Faculty: School of Accounting, Economics and Finance, The School of Information and Business Analytics, School of Law, School of Management and Marketing and Deakin Graduate School of Business.
+They are available full time or part time, and in Campus or Cloud (online) mode (if appropriate).
 A member of the academic staff will be appointed as principal supervisor for each candidate for a higher degree by research.
 Associate supervisors, either internal or external, may be appointed to assist the principal supervisor.
 Candidates will be required to meet certain attendance requirements.
 A candidate is required to complete a thesis embodying the results of research carried out in the field of study specified at the time of enrolment.

 Deakin offers many courses which can be studied by distance education overseas.

 However, international students living in Australia must, in each compulsory trimester (that is, Trimesters 1 and 2), enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered via Cloud (online).
 International students are not permitted to do more than 25% of their total course via Cloud (online) learning.
 Best practice is to enrol in mostly Campus located units in each compulsory trimester.

 In a non-compulsory trimester (Trimester 3), international students may study Cloud (online) units only.